erengulbahar/SecondDockerProject/README.md

-# How to build Dockerfile and Docker Compose
+# How to build Dockerfile

 Hello everyone,